How does this medication work? What will it do for me?

 How should I use this medication?

-The usual starting dose of infliximab is 120 mg injected subcutaneously (under the skin), once a week for 5 weeks.
+When treating rheumatoid arthritis, the usual starting dose of infliximab is 120 mg injected subcutaneously (under the skin), once a week for 5 weeks.
 After the first 5 doses, the recommended dose is 120 mg injected subcutaneously once every 2 weeks.
 It is usually injected in the front of the thigh or abdomen.

 If you are starting infliximab as an intravenous (into a vein) infusion, your doctor will recommend a different series of starting doses.